Louis Bromfield

-Life

-Early life
+Early life and education

 Lewis Brumfield was born in Mansfield, Ohio, in 1896 to Charles Brumfield, a bank cashier and real estate speculator, and Annette Marie Coulter Brumfield, the daughter of an Ohio farmer.
 (Brumfield later changed the spelling of his name to "Louis Bromfield" because he thought it looked more distinguished.)

 As a boy, Bromfield loved working on his grandfather's farm.
 In 1914, he enrolled in Cornell University to study agriculture.
 Yet his family's deteriorating financial situation forced him to drop out after only one semester.
 Deeply in debt, his parents sold their house in central Mansfield and moved to Bromfield's grandfather's farm on the outskirts of town.

+Career

 From 1915 to 1916, Bromfield struggled to revive the unproductive family farm, an experience he later wrote about bitterly in his autobiographical novel The Farm.
 In 1916, he enrolled in Columbia University to study journalism, where he was initiated into the fraternal organization Phi Delta Theta.
 His time at Columbia was brief; he left after less than a year to volunteer in World War I with the American Field Service.

-Bromfield served in Section 577 of the US Army Ambulance Corps and was attached to the French infantry.
+Bromfield served in Section 577 of the U.S. Army Ambulance Corps and was attached to the French infantry.
 He saw major action during the Ludendorff Offensive and the 100 Days Offensive and was briefly captured by the German army in the summer of 1918.
 Though he later claimed to have been awarded the Croix de Guerre, there is no evidence of this decoration in French or American military records.

-New York

 Bromfield was discharged from the army in 1919.
 He found work in New York City as a journalist, critic and publicity manager, among other jobs.
 In 1921, he married the socialite Mary Appleton Wood during a small ceremony near her family home in Ipswich, Massachusetts.
 They had three daughters, Ann Bromfield (1925-2001), Hope Bromfield (1927-2016) and Ellen Bromfield (1932-2019).

 In 1924, Bromfield published his first novel, The Green Bay Tree, which featured a headstrong, independent female protagonist — a feature that recurred in many of his later books.
 A second novel, Possession, was published in 1925.
 Stuart Sherman, John Farrar and other leading critics of the day praised the quality of his early fiction.

 Paris and Hollywood

 In November 1925, Bromfield moved to Paris, where he became associated with many of the central figures of the Lost Generation, especially Gertrude Stein and Ernest Hemingway.
 His third novel, Early Autumn, a harsh portrait of his wife's Puritan New England background, won the 1927 Pulitzer Prize.
 “He is, of all the young American novelists, pre-eminently the best and most vital,” John Carter wrote that year in the New York Times.

 Bromfield continued to write best-selling novels in the late 1920s and early 1930s, including A Good Woman, The Strange Case of Miss Annie Spraag and The Farm, an autobiographical novel that romanticized his family's agrarian past.
-He also worked briefly in Hollywood as a contract screenwriter for Samuel Goldwyn, Jr.
+He also worked briefly in Hollywood as a contract screenwriter for Samuel Goldwyn.